 Carbohydrate rich foods are converted to sugar in the bloodstream faster leading to spikes and dips in blood sugar.
 These carbs are also more likely be stored as fat by the body, rather than be burned for energy.
 This is one of the reasons endomorphs tend to do better on a lower carb diet.

-Carbohydrate: 30 – 40%
+- Carbohydrate: 30 – 40%

-Protein: 30 – 35%
+- Protein: 30 – 35%

-Fat: 30 – 35%
+- Fat: 30 – 35%

 A moderately low carbohydrate, higher protein and fat diet will help endomorphs to:

-- Lose weight and maintain weight loss.3
+- Lose weight and maintain weight loss.2

 - A higher protein allows for a reduction in calories, while minimizing any feelings of deprivation or hunger.
-A protein rich meal is more satisfying and leaves you more full after eating, compared to carb-heavy meals.4
+A protein rich meal is more satisfying and leaves you more full after eating, compared to carb-heavy meals.3

 - About 20-30% of the calories from protein are burned by the body in the process of digestion.
 This is called the thermic effect, which is higher for protein than for fat or carbs.
-While anything eaten in excess is likely to lead to fat gain, a diet higher in protein is less likely to be stored as body fat than a diet high in carbs or fat.567
+While anything eaten in excess is likely to lead to fat gain, a diet higher in protein is less likely to be stored as body fat than a diet high in carbs or fat.456

 - Provide enough carbohydrates to fuel metabolic needs and maintain energy levels, while keeping blood sugar controlled and minimizing risk of diabetes and other diseases.